-- "The Man with the Sword," The Green Book Magazine, May 1914, p.
-831. "The Cort Theater," the New York Clipper, February 15, 1913, called it "one of the prettiest in New York." - New York County, Office of the Register, Liber Deeds, Section 4, Liber 150, pp. 81, 91. - 3.
-Besides the lease and the New Building application (New York City, Department of Buildings, Manhattan, New Building Permit 73-1912), which list Lamb as the architect, the commission appears in Lamb's job book, Avery Library, Columbia University, New York. - 4.
-Cort Theatre, New York -- Designed and Built by Mr. E.B.
+"The Man with the Sword," The Green Book Magazine, May 1914, p.
+831. "The Cort Theater," the New York Clipper, February 15, 1913, called it "one of the prettiest in New York."

+- New York County, Office of the Register, Liber Deeds, Section 4, Liber 150, pp. 81, 91.

+- 3. Besides the lease and the New Building application (New York City, Department of Buildings, Manhattan, New Building Permit 73-1912), which list Lamb as the architect, the commission appears in Lamb's job book, Avery Library, Columbia University, New York.

+- Cort Theatre, New York -- Designed and Built by Mr. E.B.
 Cory [sic], souvenir programme of the opening performance, December 20, 1912.
-In the Billy Rose Theater Collection, Lincoln Center Branch, New York Public Library. - 5.
-Ibid. - 6.
-Ibid.
+In the Billy Rose Theater Collection, Lincoln Center Branch, New York Public Library.

+- 5. Ibid.

+- 6. Ibid.

+- 7. Ibid.

+- 8. This may be the same muralist, recorded as Arthur Brounet, who worked in the Empire Theater, another Thomas Lamb commission, as well as the Selwyn Theater, both on West 42nd Street.

+- 9. Ibid.

+- 10. Ibid.

-The Cort Theater as a Playhouse
+The Cort Theater as a Playhouse1

 The Cort opened on December 20, 1912, with J. Hartley Manners' Peg O' My Heart, starring his wife Laurette Taylor and Hassard Short.
-Directed by Oliver Morosco, this comedy about an Irish-American girl in London had a run of 603 performances, and was Miss Taylor's greatest triumph until her return to Broadway more than thirty years later in The Glass Menagerie.
-Over the following fifteen years, John Cort staged a number of his own productions in the theater that bore his name, the first being The Princess Pat, a comic opera by Henry Blossom, with music by Victor Herbert, that ran for 158 performances in 1915.
+Directed by Oliver Morosco, this comedy about an Irish-American girl in London had a run of 603 performances, and was Miss Taylor's greatest triumph until her return to Broadway more than thirty years later in The Glass Menagerie.2 Over the following fifteen years, John Cort staged a number of his own productions in the theater that bore his name, the first being The Princess Pat, a comic opera by Henry Blossom, with music by Victor Herbert, that ran for 158 performances in 1915.
 Other Cort productions included Molly O' (1916), an operetta based on a story by Boccaccio; Upstairs and Down (1916), Fred and Fanny Hatton's cynical view of "high society" and its servants set at a weekend house party on Long Island; Mother Carey's Chickens (1917), Kate Wiggin's sentimental tale of loving motherhood; Flo-Flo (1917) starring Vera Michelena; and Jim Jam Jems (1920) with Joe E. Brown.
 Other producers also staged shows at the Cort in this period, including, besides Oliver Morosco, the Shuberts, the Selwyns, and Arthur Hammerstein I.

-During the 1920s, the Cort saw productions of George S. Kaufman and Marc Connelly's Merton of the Movies (opened November 13, 1922), "a successful burlesque of Hollywood and its influence" which ran 398 performances, and Ferenc Molnar's The Swan, (opened October 23, 1923), with Basil Rathbone and Eva LeGallienne, which ran 253 performances.
+During the 1920s, the Cort saw productions of George S. Kaufman and Marc Connelly's Merton of the Movies (opened November 13, 1922), "a successful burlesque of Hollywood and its influence"3 which ran 398 performances, and Ferenc Molnar's The Swan, (opened October 23, 1923), with Basil Rathbone and Eva LeGallienne, which ran 253 performances.
 The youthful LeGallienne had made her first major success as Julie in Molnar's Lilom, and consolidated her new career in The Swan with the role of Princess Alexandra who falls in love with her tutor.